-Just like the ecology of the Pine Ridge more closely reflects that of the Black Hills 40 miles to its north, so the Wildcats reflect the ecology of Wyoming’s Laramie Range 60 miles west.
+Like the Pine Ridge, the Wildcats are characterized by rugged buttes, small mountains, deep canyons, and ponderosa pine forests.
+It is an area rich in fossils.
+Famous landmarks include Scotts Bluff, Chimney Rock, Courthouse Rock, and Jail Rock, all known for being marker points along the old Oregon Trail.
+Just like the ecology of Nebraska’s Pine Ridge farther north more closely reflects that of the Black Hills 40 miles to its north, so the Wildcats reflect the ecology of Wyoming’s Laramie Range 60 miles west.
 Deer, pronghorn antelope, elk, bighorn sheep, coyotes, wild turkeys and mountain lions inhabit the region.
 Rattlesnakes are occasionally seen in the Wildcats, though non-poisonous snakes are much more common.